 - The Upper Level (300) contains the central part of our lending stacks (BM-N), computer workstations, student study rooms, the Media Room, the Archives, the Mazie Hall African American Heritage Room, Faculty Scholarship Room, Edison Room, and the Special Collections Room.

-- The Lower Level (100) contains the remaining lending book collection in movable shelving (P-Z), theses and dissertations in movable shelving, library instruction room, one study room, and a mini computer lab.
+- The Lower Level (100) contains the remaining lending book collection in movable shelving (P-Z), theses and dissertations in movable shelving, library instruction room, and one study room.
 Individual quiet study spaces are also available on this level.

 Faculty Scholarship Room